Takht-e Jamshid Aka Persepolis

 Accommodation

 The city provides you with high-quality lodging in and around Persepolis.
-The city also has numerous 3-star, 4-star, and also 5-stars hotel.
+The city also has numerous 3-star, 4-star, and also 5-star hotels.
 A variety of motels, food stalls, and hotels are stretched all along the city, thus you can have a bite of your favorite food items.